cosmos342/pokemon-type1-category/README.md

 The neural network built on Keras/Tensorflow is trained to an accuracy of over 90% in a few minutes on CPU.
 After training, the user can input the stats of a pokemon, and the model will predict its type.

+#Credit

-I thank Siraj Raval for the contest and video explanations, keras examples for code.
+I thank Siraj Raval for the contest and video explanations, keras examples for initial code.